Coleraine dispute Linfield winner

 Carrick struggled to create openings with David Cushley's volley from the edge of the penalty area pushed away by Michael Quinn.

-The visitors doubled their lead four minutes after the restart when Mayse's low cross was bundled home from a yard out by Darragh McBrien.
+The visitors doubled their lead four minutes after the restart when a low Mayse cross was bundled home from a yard out by Darragh McBrien.

 Carrick piled on the pressure but all they could muster was a penalty from David Cushley with five minutes left after he had been fouled.